hitrax-user/Leak-Lookout/README.md

 *   **Settings & Scanner Control:**
     *   Configure API keys for enhanced scanning (backend function uses keys from Firebase Secret Manager).
     *   Manually trigger a scan.
-    *   Pause or resume scheduled scans.
-    *   View basic status of the scanner (paused/active, last run times).
+    *   View basic status of the scanner (last run times).
+Pause functionality for scheduled scans has been removed by request.

 ## Project Structure